 But to summarize, the tap water condition in Bangkok is not that bad.
 In the past 20 years, Bangkok’s tap water has met quality guidelines set by the World Health Authority.
 This has been proven in a research paper by A. Kordach, Evaluation on the Quality of Bangkok Tap Water with Other Drinking Purpose Water

-MWA Bangkok (Metropolitan Water Authority) produces tap water to WHO standards – then the water enters the pipes in Bangkok.
+MWA Bangkok (Metropolitan Water Authority) produces tap water to WHO standards – and then the water enters the pipes in Bangkok.
 Unfortunately, the water does not arrive at your faucet the same as when it left the MWA.

 “As of December 2017, Bangkok’s MWA stated that the tap water met all requirements of the WHO 2011 guidelines for drinking water quality.